Per IRS Publication 587, Business Use of Your Home (Including Use by Daycare Providers), page 7:

 Rent.
 If you rent the home you occupy and meet the requirements for business use of the home, you can deduct part of the rent you pay.
 To figure your deduction, multiply your rent payments by the percentage of your home used for business.

 If you own your home, you cannot deduct the fair rental value of your home.
 However, see Depreciating Your Home, later.

-To enter information for self-employed business use of home expenses in TaxAct:
+To report self-employed business use of home expenses in the TaxAct program:

 Note.
-When reviewing via the screen titled Your net income or loss for this business is $, click Review on the "Business Use of Home" row.
+When reviewing via the screen titled Your net income or loss for this business is $, you can click Review on the "Business Use of Home" row.